 Georgia Aquarium

-One of the largest aquariums in the country, the Georgia Aquarium is home to over 500 species of amazing aquatic animals.
-An ideal destination for nature lovers of all ages, the aquarium offers guests the opportunity to explore eight distinct exhibitions including the Southern Company River Scout Gallery which highlights an exquisite array of local marine life as well as its gigantic Whale Shark tank which holds more than six million gallons.
+The Georgia Aquarium, the largest aquarium in the country, is home to over 500 species of amazing aquatic animals.
+An ideal destination for nature lovers of all ages, the aquarium offers guests the opportunity to explore eight distinct exhibitions including the Southern Company River Scout Gallery which highlights an array of local marine life as well as its gigantic whale shark tank which holds more than six million gallons of water.

 Atlanta History Center